Top 5 Scooby-Doo Villains

 When unmasked it turns out to be: Creeps and Crawls, Attorneys at Law

 To this day I still hear him in my sleep.
 “Watch the pretty coin of gold and you will do what you are told…” The Ghost Clown was the villain in the episode called Bedlam in the Big Top.
 I remember that episode name because it sent chills coursing through me whenever it came on the TV.
-Of course you could take anything that is scary and to make it scarier by just adding a clown.
-On the scary scale of 1-10 clowns rate a 64 and a Hypno-Clown rates off the chart.
+Of course, you could take anything that is scary and to make it scarier by just adding a clown.
+On the scary scale of 1-10 clowns rates a 64 and a Hypno-Clown rates off the chart.

 When unmasked it turns out to be: Harry the Hypnotist